vigetlabs/microcosm/docs/api/task.md

 ## How this works

-Whenever `repo.push()` is invoked, Microcosm creates a new `Action` object, appending it to a ledger of all actions.
-As the state of an action changes, the associated microcosm will run through all outstanding actions to determine the next state.
+Whenever `repo.push(action)` is invoked, Microcosm creates a new `Task` object, appending it to a history of all tasks.
+As this task moves through different states, this history will run through all outstanding tasks to determine the next state.

-By default, Microcosm will only hold on to unresolved actions.
-This can be extended by setting the `maxHistory` setting when creating a Microcosm:
+By default, Microcosm only holds onto unresolved tasks.
+This can be extended by setting the `maxHistory` setting when creating a
+Microcosm:

 ```javascript
 const repo = new Microcosm({ maxHistory: 100 })